Russell-Waterhouse/blog/content/post/cpp-features.md

 draft: false
 ---

+# EDIT:
+I started this blog post in November, then I got sick, and advent of code has started.
+I'll continue updating this blog post, but for now, I want what's already done published more than I want to wait on a complete post.
+I'll update this with what I need whenever I get the chance in this chaotic month.

 # Every C++ Feature You Need to Get Started
 I'm going to be learning C++ during advent of code 2023.
 In advance of this, I'm going to make a quick reference guide for myself